 For semester, year-long exchange program and in-person short-term programs, you should start thinking and researching at least 12 months before you depart.

-With the possibility and hope of international travel resuming in 2022, now is the right time to start planning for an experience of a lifetime.
-The application for the Semester 2, 2022 exchange program are now open so find out more and speak to the Sydney Abroad advisers who can help you choose a destination and submit your application.
+With international travel back to norma, now is the right time to start planning for an experience of a lifetime.
+The application for the Semester exchange programs are now open so find out more and speak to the Sydney Abroad advisers who can help you choose a destination and submit your application.